wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-manage-workspaces-power-bi/includes/5-troubleshoot-data.md

 > [!div class="mx-imgBorder"]
 > [![Impact Analysis window](../media/05-excerpt-lineage-2-ssm.png)](../media/05-excerpt-lineage-2-ssm.png#lightbox)

-At the bottom of this window you can also see more detail about which specific reports and dashboards this dataset is a part of.
+At the bottom of this window, you can also see more detail about which specific reports and dashboards this dataset is a part of.
 Additionally, you can **notify contacts**, which allows you to notify dataset owners (or any other user) of changes in the dataset.
 Impact analysis is useful for it allows you to pinpoint if you have any datasets that aren't being used or looked at.

 ## Reports/Dashboards